List of political families in Lebanon: Bazzi family

 The Bazzi family is a Lebanese Shia Muslim family that has been the largest family in Bent Jbeil, South Lebanon, for centuries.
 The Bazzi clan is spread across the Middle East from Lebanon to Iraq, Iran, and Yemen, and to Europe as far as Northern Italy, without confirmed connections among all regions.
-Their political presence has been established since the French mandate of Greater Lebanon with MP Ali Bazzi (Abu Hani).
+Its political presence has been established since the French mandate of Greater Lebanon with MP Ali Bazzi (Abu Hani).
 The family includes many notable politicians, academicians, military officers, journalists, political analysts, and writers.